nbilbo/flet-alchemy/Readme.md

 - **SQLAlchemy** - A powerful Object-Relational Mapping (ORM) tool used for building the models.

 ## Features
-Task Manager provides the following features:
+Flet-Alchemy provides the following features:
 - User authentication: Users can log in to their account with their username and password.
 - Task creation: Users can create a new task with a description.
 - Task management: Users can view, update, and delete their tasks.
 - User registration: New users can create an account with a unique username and password.

 ## Getting Started
-To get started with Flet-Alquemy, follow these steps:
+To get started with Flet-Alchemy, follow these steps:
-1. Clone the repository: `git clone https://github.com/nbilbo/flet-alquemy.git`
+1. Clone the repository: `git clone https://github.com/nbilbo/flet-alchemy.git`
+2. Go to project directory `cd fley-alchemy`
-2. Install the dependencies: `pip install -r requirements.txt`
+3. Install the dependencies: `pip install -r requirements.txt`
-3. Run the application: `python main.py`
+4. Run the application: `python main.py`

 ## Contributions
-Contributions to Task Manager are welcome and encouraged!
+Contributions to Flet-Alchemy are welcome and encouraged!
 If you have an idea for a new feature, feel free to open an issue or submit a pull request.

 ## License
-Task Manager is licensed under the MIT License.
+Flet-Alchemy is licensed under the MIT License.
 See the LICENSE file for more information.